zadium/GameClub.blender/README.md

 # GameClub

-Game Club for board games like Chess
+Game Club building for board games like Chess

 ## Thanks To